wereii/DDTIC/README.md

 - That's it.
 You will probably have to do this for every new version of Discord.
   It might event break stuff completely, absolutely no guarantees on my side.

+- If you can't start Discord after this and you didn't backup stuff ;) then look at the Revert under here

+# Revert
+Just delete the `0.0.X` directory and Discord will pull it in again (thru self-updater)

 # Disclaimer